malnakli/CarND-Vehicle-Detection/README.md

 All the code need to train a model in `train.py` file.
 1. I loaded car and non-cars data.
 2. Extract features (HOG, color and spatial features) for both data by using `extract_features` function in `utils.py` in lines # 66 through # 106
-3. split data into training and testing by using `sklearn.model_selection.train_test_split`
+3. split data into training and testing manual because some of the vehicles data are the same, which appear more than once, but typically under significantly different lighting/angle from other instances.
 4. I trained a SVM using `sklearn.svm.SVC` with the following parameters
 # TODO fill the parameters
 `kernel=`,`C=`,`gamma=`